noahehall/theBookOfNoah/0current/react17.md

 # instance props & methods
   - *setState*
     - informs react state has changed & to asynchronously flush these changes to the DOM
+    - queues a rerender for the calling component & its descendants
+    - update the UI in response to events
+    - react batches updates for performance; this is a **REQUSTE**
+    - call setState **ONLY** when it differes from the previous state

   - *forceUpdate*
+    - use when the render method depends on data external to props/state
+    - skips any checks in *shouldComponentUpdate* in the component and the components descendants
+      - forces the entire component hierarchy to rerender

   - *defaultProps*
   - *displayName*
   - *props*